 No matter how good we think we are, we need to listen to whoever is communicating with us.
 Otherwise, why engage in a communication at all, if we are so busy with our hubris that we only want our voices to be heard?
 Control the urge to interrupt.
 Don’t hijack the conversation.
 The more willing you show that you want to listen, the more people will want to talk to you.

 The payload of a smile is not at the instant that the smile was received; it is during our moments of reflection.
-Smiles create a lasting impact, and they are so potent that it is able to alter an ill perception.
+A smile creates a lasting impact, and it is so potent that it is able to alter an ill perception.
 A smile conveys lightheartedness, engagement, and happiness.
 Wear it.
 Own it. 😄